 The most obvious take away from this quote is that hunting large animals is incredibly difficult, even with modern high-powered rifles.
-Hunting them with wooden spears seems almost impossible.
+Hunting them with wooden spears seems almost impossible, especially given Harpending’s impression that the bushmen wouldn’t hunt buffalo because they were too dangerous (let alone elephants).
 I find this quite believable.
 The second more subtle thing to notice about the quote is the assumption that despite the difficulty of stone age hunting, anatomically modern humans were able to completely wipe out 100s of species all over the world, including more than fifty in North America as it was slowly populated by the earliest Native Americans.
-This immediately brings up the question, if Native Americans really were so good at genociding animal species, why do modern anthropologists get so judgemental on European conquest of America?
+This immediately brings up the question, if Native Americans really were so good at genociding animal species, why do modern anthropologists get so judgmental on European conquest of America?
 Surely the genocide of 50 species of animals is no worse than the genocide of one human race by another?
 How many extinct animal species does it take before a group of humans no longer gets special-snowflake victim status?
 Apparently more than 50.
 Of course, that logic only works if native Americans ACTUALLY wrought that level of devastation on animals.

 Each comet fragment was estimated to be 1 – 2 km in size.
 A vast amount of energy could be expected to be released by the impact of the fragments, on the same order as large nuclear explosions.
 The energy released by these explosions would have lead to a very sudden melting of vast amounts of ice, biblical scale flooding across North America and potentially catastrophic sea level rise everywhere else.
 (Perhaps the flood in the bible isn’t quite as mythical as is generally believed.)
 One possible geological feature that could be accounted for by this is the channeled scablands in eastern Washington state.
 I know the previously linked article states that this was caused by periodic large floods from the defunct lake Missoula, however Bretz, the geologist who proposed the idea of the scablands being formed in a massive flood, originally thought it was caused by a once-only almost unimaginable flooding event, and it was from constant bickering with his peers that the periodic flooding narrative was eventually accepted.
 The idea of and evidence for a comet impact around the time of the formation of the scablands has only been around since 2007 so the jury is still out on whether or not it constitutes a better explanation for the scablands than lake Missoula.
 It very well might.